 "And that is how hardware shop management is fucking done."

-Then she held the microphone up in one hand, before letting it drop to the concrete floor.
+She raised microphone up over her head, before letting it drop to the concrete floor.